The Clear Edge

 • Q4: Redesigned Tier 3 service (client satisfaction up)

-Good work.
-But disconnected.
-Each quarter, she picked a focus based on what felt right, not what the integrated system demanded.
+Good work, but disconnected.
+Each quarter, she chose a focus based on what felt right instead of what the integrated system actually required.

 Revenue growth: $97K → $115K over 12 months (+19%).